-Ellisen Turner maintains a robust practice focused on intellectual property law, with an emphasis on patent litigation and intellectual property transactions.
-He is also an IP strategist who combines business acumen with his deep understanding of intellectual property law to provide advice designed to support business goals and maximize asset value.
+Ellisen Turner’s practice focuses on intellectual property law, with an emphasis on patent and trade secret litigation and intellectual property transactions.
+He is also an IP strategist who combines business acumen with his deep understanding of IP law to support his clients’ business goals and maximize the value of their technology.
 Ellisen previously served as managing partner of Irell & Manella LLP

 Ellisen represents and counsels clients in complex commercial and intellectual property disputes in numerous federal courts, as well as in the U.S. International Trade Commission (ITC), the Patent Trial and Appeal Board (PTAB) and the International Chamber of Commerce (ICC) International Court of Arbitration.
 Known for his sophisticated understanding of the high tech sector, and with a background in computer engineering, computer science, and biomedical engineering, he concentrates his practice on media and entertainment technology, software, telecom, semiconductor, biotechnology and life sciences matters.
 He also handles patent and trade secret litigations and contested patent office proceedings, particularly inter partes reviews (IPRs), through all phases, from pre-litigation to trial and appeal.

 In addition, Ellisen helps clients develop strategies to successfully monetize their technologies, maximizing the value of both tangible and intellectual assets.
 He counsels businesses on technology development and commercialization and represents them in bankruptcy matters and transactions.
 These matters—which can involve a single patent or as many as tens of thousands of assets—include intellectual property transactions and license negotiations, as well as intellectual property due diligence in connection with mergers, acquisitions and asset purchases.